European Tech Hiring Trends

 CompTIA’s Index is based on core information technology (IT) occupations.
 This covers positions such as the following:

-Job posting data is a useful, but an imperfect proxy for job demand.
-Not every posting translates to a new job; hiring firms may change their plans, post multiple times for the same job, hire internally, try different approaches to find the right candidate and so forth.
-Also, one ad may be posted for multiple openings.
-Burning Glass addresses many of these issues, but not all.
+Job posting data is a useful, but imperfect proxy for job demand.
+Not every posting translates to a new job.
+Hiring firms may change their plans, post multiple times for the same job, hire internally, try different approaches to find the right candidate and so forth.
+Also, one job ad may be posted multiple openings.
+Lightcast addresses many of these issues, but not all.
 CompTIA recommends using job posting data in conjunction with employment data to get a more complete picture of labour dynamics for a given occupation category.

 The cost of living for the UK is primarily determined by the average price of housing as provided by the ONS Housing Price Index.
-Consider that UK might not have as many cost of living differences as a larger region such as the US may have, hence CompTIA’s use of house pricing as a leading indicator for differences across the region.
+Consider that UK might not have as many cost of living differences as a larger region such as the U.S. may have, hence CompTIA’s use of house pricing as a leading indicator for differences across the region.

 Read more about IT Workforce & Diversity.